jyoti-wp/Html-Example-4/README.md

 # Html-Example-4
-An example of html project usinh listing property
+An example of html project using listing property